Arthika/REST-API-Java/README.md

 * authentication

 ### Pre-requisites:
 Will users need previous registration, account, strategy set-up...?
-After all, these xamples require a pre-existing strategy JDK, IDE...
+After all, these examples require a pre-existing strategy JDK, IDE...

 ### How to: